UCSD-LabStream/Frontend/frontend/src/Documentation/prof_slotsCal.md

 - View all created slots (color-coded)
 - Delete future slots that the current user has created
 - Auto-refresh deletable slots every minute
-- Prevent booking on already reserved slots unless the current user created them
+- Prevent booking on already reserved slots

 ---